Gravitational Waves from Quasi-Circular Black Hole Binaries in Dynamical Chern-Simons Gravity

 One could also investigate highly spinning BHs and other neutron star binaries.
 We have succeeded in obtaining the dipole charge for arbitrarily rapidly rotating BHs, but the waveform also depends on the deviation of the BH metric's quadrupole moment.
 A study of binary neutron stars in dynamical CS gravity might allow immediate constraints through binary pulsar observations.

 {\emph{Acknowledgments}.--- We thank Laura Sampson for checking some of the calculations using a Bayesian code.
+We also thank Leo Stein for useful discussions in deriving the correct expression for the dipole-dipole interaction energy.
 NY acknowledges support from NSF grant PHY-1114374 and NASA grant NNX11AI49G.
 TT is supported by the Grant-in-Aid for Scientific Research (Nos.
 21244033, 21111006, 24111709, 24103006 and 24103001).